- Insurance costs are on the rise.

 To avoid getting in trouble for not having a motorcycle license, you’ll need to take the steps to make it legal for you to be operating a motorcycle in the first place.
 The first step to that is getting a motorcycle permit from your local DMV.
 This is actually a relatively simple process and can be completed within an hour or two.

 When you go to the DMV, you’ll need to provide proof of identity, proof of residency, and pay a fee.
 Next, you’ll take an eye test where you read letters on a board across the room to ensure you can see well enough to ride a motorcycle.
-Then you’ll take a written test that consists of about 25 questions to ensure you know the basic laws and rules of riding a motorcycle.
+Then you’ll take a written test that consists of about 25 questions or so to ensure you know the basic laws and rules of riding a motorcycle.

 Once you have your motorcycle permit, you are free to ride a motorcycle.
 But a permit also holds a few restrictions such as not being able to ride at night, not riding with a passenger, etc. The purpose of the permit is to help you practice and get used to how a motorcycle works.